 Discretionary services are designed to provide leadership and advocacy roles in the expansion of services to Alameda County's indigent and underserved populations with an emphasis on children.
-These expansion programs and services include, but are not limited to: the development and implementation of One-e-App (a locally driven web-based system that streamlines enrollment in a range of publicly funded health programs); the Alameda County First Five early childhood development initiative (Special Start); School-Based Health Center Fund (SBHCF); Interagency Children's Policy Council (ICPC); Youth UpRising; Court Appointed Special Advocates (CASA) Program; Healthy Families/Medi-Cal Policy, Outreach and Enrollment activities; Lead Governmental Agency for the SB 910 Medi-Cal Administrative Activities/Targeted Case Management (MAA/TCM) claiming program; Safe Passages/Our KIDS; Healthy Smiles Dental Program; administration of Tobacco Master Settlement Fund, County Measure A Fund; and Indigent Health Care Reform programs.
+These expansion programs and services include, but are not limited to: the development and implementation of One-e-App (a locally driven webbased system that streamlines enrollment in a range of publicly funded health programs); the Alameda County First Five early childhood development initiative (Special Start); School-Based Health Center Fund (SBHCF); Interagency Children's Policy Council (ICPC); Youth UpRising; Court Appointed Special Advocates (CASA) Program; Healthy Families/Medi-Cal Policy, Outreach and Enrollment activities; Lead Governmental Agency for the SB 910 Medi-Cal Administrative Activities/Targeted Case Management (MAA/TCM) claiming program; Safe Passages/Our KIDS; Healthy Smiles Dental Program; administration of Tobacco Master Settlement Fund, County Measure A Fund; and Indigent Health Care Reform programs.

-The Final Budget includes funding for 56.64 full-time equivalent positions at a net county cost of \$37,994,480.
-The budget includes an increase in net county cost of \$2,790,648 and an increase of 0.75 full-time equivalent positions.
+The Proposed Budget includes funding for 55.89 full-time equivalent positions at a net county cost of \$38,038,190.
+The budget includes an increase in net county cost of \$2,834,394 and no change in full-time equivalent positions.